What's ahead for our property markets for the rest of 2022 and beyond?

 The world and our property markets move in cycles and for over 2000 years Spring has followed Winter, and I'm putting my money on the fact that spring will find this property winter once again.

 10. Opportunity is knocking

-When opportunity arises, strike.
+When the opportunity arises, strike.

 Remember Warren Buffet’s words: “Be fearful when others are greedy and greedy when others are fearful.”

-Sure it’s difficult to take action when others around you are talking doom and gloom, but it is during downturns that life time wealth is made.
+Sure it’s difficult to take action when others around you are talking doom and gloom, but it is during downturns that lifetime wealth is made.

 Strategic investors don't really care too much about market phases.

-Instead they concentrate on growing their portfolios and investing in the right type of properties, whenever it suits their finance, their strategy and their long-term goals.
+Instead, they concentrate on growing their portfolios and investing in the right type of properties, whenever it suits their finance, their strategy, and their long-term goals.

 Over 2021 there was been a palpable change in market sentiment and this was reflected in strong buyer activity at a time when there is a little good stock on the market.